willsheppard/prevent-keyless-car-theft/README.md

 ### Ford

-- Lock the car by pressing the button on the remote control key (to be confirmed)
+- [Temporary] Lock the car by pressing the button on the remote control key (to be confirmed)

-or

-- Automatic.
-"Sleeping key fob" feature deactivates transmitter if key fob has not moved for 40 seconds (Fiesta/Focus, 2019 onwards)
+- [Automatic] "Sleeping key fob" feature deactivates transmitter if key fob has not moved for 40 seconds (Fiesta/Focus, 2019 onwards)

-or

-- Disable "Passive entry" in the car's menu (Fiesta 2016, Focus 2017 onwards)
+- [Permanent] Disable "Passive entry" in the car's menu (Fiesta 2016, Focus 2017 onwards)

 ### Volkswagen

+[Temporary]
 - Lock the car with the key fob
 - then press the little indented area on the door handle
 - keyless entry is now disabled until you unlock the car again (T-roc 7 onwards?)

-or
+[Automatic]

-- Automatic.
-Key fob goes to sleep after 15 minutes inactivity (T-Cross)
+- Key fob goes to sleep after 15 minutes inactivity (T-Cross)

 Note: VW keyless entry feature is called "KESSY"

 ### Mercedes

+[Temporary]
 - Lock car as usual
 - Press lock button again twice quickly

 ### Toyota

-(Tacoma)
+[Temporary]
 - Press lock button and keep it pressed
-- At the same time, press unlock button twice
+- At the same time, press unlock button twice (Tacoma)

 ### Lexus

+[Temporary]
 - Press lock button and keep it pressed
 - At the same time, press unlock button twice
 - After 1 second, the light on the key fob will flash an extra time

 ### Range Rover

+[Temporary]
 - With the key inside car and door open,
 - Press headlight button 3 times, then unlock button
 - Then just lock car with fob as normal

 ### BMW

+[Temporary]
 - Press the "lock" button on the digital key/remote control key fob
 - From the manual:
   - ▷ If the vehicle was locked with the remote control, it cannot be unlocked touchless.